divyuk/pagination-react/README.md

 The url display 10 items and skips the page, for example page = 2 , then 1st 10 items will be skipped.
 This shows the pagination.

-## Logic of the main design of the app
+## Main Logic of the main design of the app

 ```
  {products.length > 0 && (